edyhvh/safan/README.md

 **Special Case**: When processing `colossians`, pages 000026.png, 000028.png, and 000030.png are automatically saved to the `laodikim` directory, as these pages contain Paul's letter to Laodicea.

+### Training Dataset

+The extracted Hebrew text images used for model training are hosted on Hugging Face at [https://huggingface.co/datasets/edyhvh/hutter](https://huggingface.co/datasets/edyhvh/hutter) instead of GitHub to avoid repository bloat.
+If you want to improve the OCR model, you can download the training images from there.